 - Two Pius Library staff members will conduct the search.

 - In most cases, the persons conducting the search will obtain the locker combination from the signed student agreement in circulation services.

 - Students will be informed by email of the purpose of the search.
-Students are not required to be present, unless requested by staff.
-If so requested, students must remain with the library staff members near the locker or under supervision of staff.
+Students are not required to be present unless requested by staff.
+If so requested, students must remain with the library staff members near the locker or under staff supervision.
 Searches may be conducted in the students’ absence.

-For questions about Pius Library Circulation services and policies, e-mail Circulation at email@example.com, call 314-977-3087 and ask to speak to a full-time staff member, or visit the Circulation Desk and ask to speak with a full-time staff member.
+For questions about Pius Library Circulation services and policies, email Patron Services at firstname.lastname@example.org, call 314-977-3087 and ask to speak to a full-time staff member, or visit the Patron Services Desk and ask to speak with a full-time staff member.